dwnapha/vidchatt/README.md

 # vidchatt
-This is a video chatt app using socket.io as its dependencies.
+This is a video calling app using socket.io as its dependencies.